Artur-lozovoi/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
   "Quantum sensing",
-  "Nitrogen vacancy center",
+  "Nitrogen vacancy center in diamond",
-  "Magnetic resonance"
+  "Magnetic resonance",
+  "Quantum computing"
 ]

 # Organizational groups that you belong to (for People widget)